The Saved Birthday Trip

 Florida, USA

-It was 1978, twenty-six years ago.
+It was 1978.
 I was eight, and it was my birthday.
 I was told to make a list of four or five friends who’d enjoy the water theme park in nearby Tampa, Florida.
 Since we didn’t have any spare money, the trip would be a packed lunch and no extras.
 I didn’t care — I was getting a special treat!

-The great day arrived and my mother, younger brother, six friends and myself piled into our old beat-up station wagon.
-We headed out of town for an hour and a half ride to the amusement park, for a day of sun and fun.
+The great day arrived, and my mother, younger brother, six friends, and I piled into our old beat-up station wagon.
+We headed out of town on the 90-minute ride to the amusement park for a day of sun and fun.

-About halfway to the water park the car started running bad and the “check engine” light came on.
+About halfway to the water park, the car started running badly and the “check engine” light came on.
 My mom pulled the car over.
-We were stuck, wondering when someone would stop to help.
-An hour passed.
+We were stuck.
+An hour passed as we waited for someone to stop and help.

 A police officer stopped to see if we were all right and called a tow truck to pick up the car.
-On the way to the service station, Mom told the officer where we were headed, as it was my birthday and a special treat.
-The officer dropped us off and left after giving me a short ride in the police car “as a birthday present”.
+On the way to the service station, Mom told the officer that we had been headed to the water park for my birthday treat.
+The officer dropped us off and left after giving me a short ride in the police car as a birthday present.

 We tried to make the best of the day, the nine of us having a picnic at the service station with the cake Mom had baked.
-Eventually the mechanic called Mom into the office, saying the repairs were completed, but he had to make a phone call before we could leave.
-He hung up the phone and said to have a seat and wait.
+Eventually, the mechanic called Mom into the office, saying the repairs were completed but he had to make a phone call before we could leave.
+He said to have a seat and wait.

-The officer told mom his family didn’t have much money growing up and he knew we didn’t either.
+The officer told Mom that growing up, his family didn’t have much money, and he knew we didn’t either.
 He said my birthday trip shouldn’t be ruined because of something we had no control over.

-Out of a simple act of kindness this officer changed my life.
-I’m a single father raising two children of my own now and am not rich, but I remember that day and try to help others in need whenever I get a chance.
-A small act can change a person forever, and I try to instill this concept into my children’s daily lives.
+With a simple act of kindness, this officer changed my life.
+I’m a single father raising two children of my own now and am not rich, but I remember that day and try to help others when I get a chance.
+A small act can change a person forever, and I try to instill this concept into my children’s lives.

 Originally published as HeroicStories #676 on Oct 14, 2006